Project

 Strengthening management systems

-A big part of the work is the technical and managerial training given to multi-village scheme utility board members and staff on topics such as water tariff setting, GIS mapping, asset management maintenance, and reducing non-revenue water.
+A big part of the work was the technical and managerial training given to multi-village scheme utility board members and staff on topics such as water tariff setting, GIS mapping, asset management maintenance, and reducing non-revenue water.
 Customised training is offered on developing business plans that ensure sufficient supply and quality of tools and equipment.

 people affected by drought in Ethiopia